Podiatric Medicine and Surgery Residency Program

 - Our graduates are proficient podiatric physicians and surgeons, prepared for success in both private practice and as members of multi-disciplinary groups.

-- Portland, Oregon, is one of the most liveable cities in the United States.
+- Portland, Oregon, is one of the most livable cities in the United States.

 Sound interesting?
 We think you'll share our enthusiasm for our unique and exciting PMSR training program.

-Our program is fully accredited by the Council on Podiatric Medical Education (CPME) for four first-year, four second-year and three third-year positions (four third-year positions effective AY2016-17).
-In addition, slots are available for three fourth-year podiatric medical students each month.
+Our program is fully accredited by the Council on Podiatric Medical Education (CPME) for four first-year, four second-year and four third-year positions.
+In addition, slots are available for four fourth-year podiatric medical students each month, June - December.
 We are not directly affiliated with any college of podiatry.

 We provide residents with clinical and surgical experience that allows them to take their place as active, knowledgeable and integral members of the medical community.
-The Legacy/Kaiser Podiatric Medicine and Surgery Residency Program takes place at:
+The Legacy Health Podiatric Medicine and Surgery Residency Program takes place at:

 - Legacy Good Samaritan Medical Center, featuring centers of excellence in heart, cancer and stroke care and Legacy Devers Eye Institute.
 Both Emanuel and Good Samaritan provide inpatient and outpatient medicine and surgery training at several diverse locations, resulting in an environment in which podiatrists are trained as physicians both in medical and podiatric patient management.
 See About Legacy for more information.